elsewhat/thinkweek-dparnas-2024/docs/modernizing/index.md

     'tables': 'employees, departments'
 }
 ```
-Note: boundedContext should be added both to output as well
+Note: belongsToBoundedContext should be added to the output as well

 ## Step 3 - Contracts for each bounded context
 Creating the contracts for each bounded context would be next.